*TreadmillReviewGuru helps consumers find the best home fitness products. When you buy a product we recommend, we may earn a commission.

 The Pro 2000 is constructed on a steel frame with two steel side beams and a mid-deck cross beam for stability.
 The grab bar at the end of the deck is also steel and provides a solid grip for folding the treadmill.
 Side rails are heavy molded plastic as are the handrails that extend out 18” from the console.
 The frame feels sturdy on the Pro 2000 with no wobble or shaking while running.
 It feels secure when folded up.

-The frame has been updated in 2021 with an added red stripe along the base of the deck.
-This adds a bit of vibrance to the look of the treadmill.
+The frame was updated in 2021 with an added red stripe along the base of the deck.
+This adds a bit of vibrancy to the look of the treadmill.
 The overall frame is also slightly more compact than the previous model so it is well-suited for smaller homes or a shared apartment, etc.

 - The 60” long belt on the Pro 2000 provides added stride length in both kick-back and forward foot reach.
 The lateral 20” width provides a little more wiggle room and the added track length is a definite plus.
 Side rails on the Pro are sturdy black plastic and offer a nice width when stepping off the belt.